lammps/lammps/doc/src/kim_commands.rst

    https://openkim.org/id/extended_KIM_ID

-For example, for the Stillinger--Weber potential listed above the Model Page is located at:
+For example, for the Stillinger-Weber potential listed above the Model Page is located at:

 .. parsed-literal::